zkMIPS/reth-processor/README.md

 ### State root mismatch

 This issue can be caused using an RPC provider that returns incorrect results from the `eth_getProof` endpoint.
 We have empirically observed such issues with many RPC providers.
-We recommend using Alchemy.
+We recommend using [Alchemy](https://www.alchemy.com/) or [Chainstack](https://chainstack.com/).

 # Reference